 9. Closure technique

-Your surgeon can utilize a closure technique and suture materials that will help ensure best healing with minimal scarring.
+Your surgeon can utilize a closure technique and suture materials that will help ensure the best healing with minimal scarring.

 10. Scar Massaging